rewiring-nz/household-model/METHODOLOGY.md

 The battery export feed-in-tariff is assumed to be the same as the solar feed-in-tariff.
 This is considered conservative, as the battery can feed in at peak times when electricity prices are significantly higher, and where some EDBs and retailers provide higher reward for peak feed-in.

 > [!NOTE]
 > In order to take into account the impact of the battery, we use an adjusted grid price that reflects the proportion of electricity that could be purchased off peak.
-Please refer to the logic in `get_effective_grid_price()` ([file](src/savings/opex/calculate_opex.py)) for more details.
+Please refer to the logic in [get_effective_grid_price()](src/savings/opex/calculate_opex.py) for more details.

 ### 5.6 Road User Charges